Toucaan/toucaan.docs/docs/configuration.md

     }
 </style>
 ```
 The basic configuration shown above is included with the Toucaan submodule.
-Make sure that the routes to the router files [portrait.css, landscape.css] are correct and accessible on the server.
+Make sure that the path to assets (i.e. files like portrait.css, landscape.css, and other distribution files) are correct and accessible via the server.

 Go to the next chapter and set [Environment Variables](./environment.md).

-##### Contribute to this page?
-Open `docs/configuration.md` and edit or add the lines you wish to.
-The site **reloads automatically** and displays your changes.